 Teachers may find it useful to learn basic geological features – detail will be made plain.
 Those looking to go on to study any of the three disciplines will find the course stimulating, engaging and motivational.

 Geology and botany will make up most of the time.
-Afternoon low tides will enable ample marine biology to be discovered.
 We explore the geology telling the story of the rising Tethys ocean that transgressed over the Triassic deserts to start the Jurassic period.

 Botany will be done using English names learning the families with adequate Latin back up.
 You will discover, learn and hopefully ask about the many uses / notoriety of the several hundred species encountered – humour is often encountered !
 We identified 330 species on the 2023 course!
 I would emphasise the Plant Families approach again which is the way I learnt.
 Marine biology will be encountered down low water where possible.